chrisquince/STRONG/README.md

 rm Test.tar.gz
 ```

-We are now ready to run STRONG from within the COG_pipe directory.
+We are now ready to run STRONG from within the STRONG directory.
 Two example yamls are
 provided in the SnakeNest directory, for a high quality run of real data start from config.yaml but for this simple example
 use test_config.yaml which assumes a maximum of 5 strains per MAG as explained below.
 This file will need to be edited though.
 The following edits are necessary: